google-deepmind/acme/docs/faq.md

     there are rare exceptions when using exotic ops with unsupported dtypes.
     Finally, don’t forget to add the decorator back in or you’ll find your learner to be a little sluggish!

+-   **Do you plan to release the distributed agents?** We've only open-sourced our single-process agents.
+Internally, our distributed agents run the same code as these open-sourced agents but are tied to Launchpad and other DeepMind infrastructure.
+We don’t currently have a timetable for releasing these components.